IMHenryI/sea-lice-risk-analysis-scotland/diagnostics/notes/plot_issue_001.md

 # Issue ID: plot_issue_001

 ## Problem
- - Lice range from 0-25 is incorrect considering the data suggests it should be in the range of 0-2
+ - Lice range from 0-25 is alarming and suggests a dataset skewed to the right

 ## Evidence
  - Colour bar on the right hand side of the figure shows colour values up to 25